johnjarmitage/swung-jupyterhub/README.md

 kubectl -n library apply -f deploy-cluster/loadbalancer-notebook-library.yml
 ```

 Unfortunately (and not surprisingly) a micro instance is too small.
+But as a proof of concept this works.